Science Fair Project Ideas

 You then insert the fan assembly into a hole cut into a plastic container, such as a margarine container.
 When you turn the fans on, they blow air into the container which pressurizes the chamber, causing the container to lift off the floor.
 The result is a miniature hovercraft that floats on a thin cushion of air.
 The figures below illustrate the construction.

 You can easily build one yourself, perhaps experimenting with only one fan instead of two.
 You can then describe the physics behind the lift.
 The lift is generated by pressurization of the chamber which causes separation between the surface and the container.
 The separation gap is such that the internal pressure force inside the chamber is equal to the weight of the hovercraft.
 You can have a lot of fun playing with this, and since it essentially floats on a cushion of air it will be very easy to move around on the floor.
 Use the concept of friction to explain why this is.
-In fact, friction is another topic to consider when exploring different science fair project ideas.
+In fact, friction is another topic to consider when exploring different project ideas.

 Science Fair Project Ideas — Cement Curing Temperature